BREAKING: Daily Covid case numbers confirmed

-THE HSE Health Protection Surveillance Centre has been notified of 16,986* confirmed cases of Covid-19 this Bank Holiday Monday.
+The Health Protection Surveillance Centre has today been notified of 21,302 confirmed cases of COVID-19.

-Given the current high incidence, the daily case number is based on positive SARS-CoV-2 results uploaded to the HSE Covid Care Tracker the preceding day.
-These data are "provisional".

-As of 8am today, 804 Covid-19 patients are hospitalised of which 93 are in ICU.
-On Sunday morning, 717 Covid-19 patients were in hospitals; 87 in intensive care.
+As of 8am today, 884 COVID-19 patients are hospitalised, of which 90 are in ICU.

+Dr Tony Holohan, Chief Medical Officer, Department of Health said that for the second January in a row, a significant surge in infection from COVID-19 is having a major impact on essential services across all sectors, including the health service.

+“As one of our key essential services – the education sector prepares to restart in person education this week, it is important that we continue to minimise, as much as we can, discretionary mixing indoors with people from other households.

 Subscribe or register today to discover more from DonegalLive.ie